Chart Color Schemes

 AreaSearch analysis indicates Bracken Ridge maintains employment conditions that align with national benchmarks

-Bracken Ridge has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 4.5% as of June 2025.
+Bracken Ridge has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 4.8% in the past year, with an estimated employment growth of 11.3%.

 Frequently Asked Questions - Employment